Neutron moderator: Reactor moderators

-In a thermal-neutron reactor, the nucleus of a heavy fuel element such as uranium absorbs a slow-moving free neutron, becomes unstable, and then splits ("fissions") into two smaller atoms ("fission products").
+In a thermal-neutron reactor, the nucleus of a heavy fuel element such as uranium absorbs a slow-moving free neutron, becomes unstable, and then splits into two smaller atoms (fission products).
 The fission process for 235U nuclei yields two fission products, two to three fast-moving free neutrons, plus an amount of energy primarily manifested in the kinetic energy of the recoiling fission products.
 The free neutrons are emitted with a kinetic energy of ~2 MeV each.
-Because more free neutrons are released from a uranium fission event than thermal neutrons are required to initiate the event, the reaction can become self-sustaining – a chain reaction – under controlled conditions, thus liberating a tremendous amount of energy (see article nuclear fission).
+Because more free neutrons are released from a uranium fission event than thermal neutrons are required to initiate the event, the reaction can become a self-sustaining nuclear chain reaction under controlled conditions, thus liberating a tremendous amount of energy.

 The probability of further fission events is determined by the fission cross section, which is dependent upon the speed (energy) of the incident neutrons.
 For thermal reactors, high-energy neutrons in the MeV-range are much less likely (though not unable) to cause further fission.
 The newly released fast neutrons, moving at roughly 10% of the speed of light, must be slowed down or "moderated", typically to speeds of a few kilometres per second, if they are to be likely to cause further fission in neighbouring 235U nuclei and hence continue the chain reaction.
-This speed happens to be equivalent to temperatures in the few hundred Celsius range.
+This speed occurs at temperatures in the few hundred Celsius range.

 In all moderated reactors, some neutrons of all energy levels will produce fission, including fast neutrons.
 Some reactors are more fully thermalised than others; for example, in a CANDU reactor nearly all fission reactions are produced by thermal neutrons, while in a pressurized water reactor (PWR) a considerable portion of the fissions are produced by higher-energy neutrons.
-In the proposed water-cooled supercritical water reactor (SCWR), the proportion of fast fissions may exceed 50%, making it technically a fast-neutron reactor.
+In the proposed water-cooled supercritical water reactor, the proportion of fast fissions may exceed 50%, making it technically a fast-neutron reactor.

-A fast reactor uses no moderator, but relies on fission produced by unmoderated fast neutrons to sustain the chain reaction.
+A fast reactor uses no moderator but relies on fission produced by unmoderated fast neutrons to sustain the chain reaction.
 In some fast reactor designs, up to 20% of fissions can come from direct fast neutron fission of uranium-238, an isotope which is not fissile at all with thermal neutrons.

 Moderators are also used in non-reactor neutron sources, such as plutonium-beryllium (using the ^{9}Be(α,n)^{12}C reaction) and spallation sources (using (p,xn) reactions with neutron rich heavy elements as targets).